Effective Field Theory for Leptoquarks: Basic elements of SCET

+Acting with an arbitrary number of $\bar n_i\cdot\partial$ derivatives on an $n_i$-collinear field leaves its $\lambda$ scaling unchanged, since $\bar n_i\cdot p\sim M$ for such a particle.
+To account for the effect of such derivatives, operators built out of collinear fields need to be allowed to be non-local along the light-like direction $\bar n_i$, for instance

-where $t$ is the displacement in the anti-collinear direction.
-In the Lagrangian operators built out of such collinear fields always appear multiplied by Wilson coefficients that also depend on the $t$ parameters, and these products are integrated over the variables $t$.
-In this way an arbitrary dependence on the large derivatives $\bar{n}_{i}\cdot\partial$ is allowed.
-This property of collinear fields makes SCET a non local EFT and it is therefore necessary to introduce Wilson lines in each collinear direction $n_i$ defined as \cite{Bauer:2002nz,Eichten:1989zv}:
+where $t$ is a displacement in the anti-collinear direction.
+In the effective Lagrangian, operators built out of such collinear fields always appear multiplied by Wilson coefficients that also depend on the $t$ parameters, and these products are integrated over the variables $t$.
+In this way an arbitrary dependence on the large derivatives $\bar n_i\cdot\partial$ can be accounted for.
+This property of collinear fields makes SCET a non-local EFT.
+In order to maintain gauge invariance, it is therefore necessary to introduce $n_i$-collinear Wilson lines, which are defined as \cite{Bauer:2002nz}

-where $A_{n_i}$ is a collinear gauge field and the $t^{a}$ is the corresponding group generator in the representation of the field where the Wilson line is acting on.
-The $g_{A}$ here is the gauge coupling constant corresponding to the gauge field $A$.
-For the gauge group $U(1)_{Y}$ the gauge field $A^{a}$ is replaced by the gauge field $B$ and the generators are the hypercharge $Y$ of the field.
-In SCET collinear spinor fields in $n_i$ direction are defined with the help of a projector operator $P_{n_i}=\frac{\slashed{n_i}\slashed{\bar{n_i}}}{4}$, such that this operator projects out only the large momentum component of the spinor and $P_{n_i}^2=P_{n_i}$.
-Then at leading order in $\lambda$ a collinear SM fermion scales as $\mathcal{O}(\lambda)$ and it is defined as:
+where $A_{n_i}^a(x)$ is a collinear gauge field, $t_A^a$ is the corresponding group generator in the representation of the field on which the Wilson line is acting, and $g_A$ is the appropriate gauge coupling.

+The effective SCET fields for $n_i$-collinear fermions, scalars, and gauge bosons have a well-defined scaling with respect to the power-counting parameter $\lambda$.
+Collinear spinor fields are defined with the help of a projector operator $P_{n_i}=\frac{\slashed{n_i}\slashed{\bar{n_i}}}{4}$ (with $P_{n_i}^2=P_{n_i}$), which projects out the large components of the full spinor field in the high-energy limit.
+One defines

-Here the Wilson line $W_{n_i}$ without the superscript $(A)$ is a product of Wilson lines $W^{(A)}_{n_i}$, one for each gauge group where the field $\psi (x)$ is transformed.
-The fermionic field $\Psi_{n_i}(x)$ obeys the constraint:
+Here the Wilson line $W_{n_i}$ without a superscript ``$(A)$'' is a product of Wilson lines $W_{n_i}^{(A)}$, one for each gauge group under which the field $\psi(x)$ transforms.
+The fermion field $\Psi_{n_i}$ obeys the constraint